LucaNoah/gfeller-herbs-wf/README.md

 ## Bugs
 ---
 ### Modals
 Currently, messages to confirm deleting, editing or adding products are displayed through the browser.
 The intention was to style this modal through bootstrap.
 However, the implementation caused problems because the product ID could not be correctly transferred to the modal and thus the wrong product was deleted / edited.
-Since this confirmation message is only displayed for store owners / employees, this is not considered critical and will be fixed in the next development cycle.
+This is not considered as critical and will be fixed in the next development cycle.

 ![Screenshot Modal Bug](/media/images_readme/screenshot_modal.PNG)